AlibabaCloudDocs/sls/intl.en-US/Index and query/Best practices/Display query and analysis results on multiple pages.md

 The offset and lines parameters are used:

 -   offset: the line from which the result is read.
--   lines: the number of lines to read.
-The value of the lines parameter does not have an upper limit.
-However, if you read a large number of lines at a time, the network latency increases, and the processing speed of the client decreases.
+-   lines: the number of lines to read for the current request.
+A maximum of 1,000,000 lines can be read at a time.
+Reading too many lines at a time will increase the network latency and the processing speed of the client.

-Assume that 2,000 lines are returned by the analytic statement `* | selectcount(1) , url group by url`.
-You can use the following statements to display the result on 4 pages.
+For example, if you execute the`* | selectcount(1) , url group by url` statement, 2,000 lines are returned..
+You can execute the following statements to display the results on 4 pages.
 Each page displays 500 lines.

 ```
 * | selectcount(1) , url  group by url  limit 0, 500